 Beware of scam companies out there who want to take advantage.
 The first word in FAFSA is “free.”
 Your clients do not need to use a website that charges them for the service.
 Sites can be confusing so remember to always use https://studentaid.gov/.

 Be sure to type the social security number correctly.
 Don’t leave fields blank (use a 0 if needed).
 Be sure your clients understand the definitions of the terms like household size, marital status, etc. used on the FAFSA.
 Use the actual legal names for parents and students.
 Don’t put parent numbers in student fields.

 7) Not using the Data Retrieval Tool

 If your clients are eligible, take advantage of the Data Retrieval Tool (DRT).
 The DRT pulls the figures from your client’s 1040 tax return and plugs them into the correct fields on the FAFSA for them.
 Doing this will avoid entry mistakes or misunderstanding which numbers go where.
-(Click here for the list of reasons a student would be ineligible to use the DRT.)

 8) Forgetting to include all the colleges the student is applying to